 1970 - ASSAD (7th) - Josh Gifford (28-1)

 1971 - COMMON ENTRANCE (13th) - Mr M Morris (100-1) - Today he is best known as one of Irelands leading trainers who sent out War Of Attrition to lift the Gold Cup in 2006 and of course Rule the World in the 2016 National.
 But for some of us with longer memories "Mouse" Morris was a pretty good Irish rider in the seventies both as an amateur and professional winning an Irish National and Queen Mother Chase.
 Now for us anoraks he deserves special mention here for Common Entrance, the missing horse of seventies Nationals.
 All form books will say that after a fall at the Chair he was remounted to finish last of the thirteen finishers.
 But scour all the footage and you cannot see him.
 The BBC show him in last place approaching the Chair but his fall is not captured.
 Movietone do feature him jumping the water in splendid isolation but that is it.
 Did he really finish ?
 Having looked again at the head on at second Bechers and the third last I think you can just about see a "speck" in the distance - crossing the Melling Road and by the Canal.
-If this is Common Entrance then he was further behind than any other horse at these stages and he can take the honour for being the furthest behind of any National finisher in the modern era.
+If this is Common Entrance then he was further behind than any other horse at these stages of the race and he can take the honour for being the furthest behind of any National finisher in the modern era.

 1972 - ROUGH SILK (9th) - David Nicholson (25-1)

-1973 - MILL DOOR (17th) - Peter Cullis (100-1) - The story of Mill Door and his journey man rider Peter Cullis told in Chris Pitts excellent book "Go Down to the Beaten" which is reviewed elsewhere in this site.
+1973 - MILL DOOR (17th) - Peter Cullis (100-1) - The story of Mill Door and his journeyman rider Peter Cullis is told in Chris Pitts excellent book "Go Down to the Beaten" which is reviewed elsewhere in this site.
 Mill Door was probably the least talented horse to run in a National of the seventies, an average point to pointer who had never won under rules.
 He would not have got within a million miles of the National today but in those days you qualified if you finished in the first four in a race over the National fences and he had finished a very remote last of four finishers in the previous years Foxhunters.
 To be fair he ran credibly on the first circuit, was seventh at first Bechers but was steadily dropping back and only had five behind him at half way.
-His rider who was in the twighlight of his career and had been looking to ride in a National for many years let him hunt his way round at his own pace.
+His rider, who was in the twighlight of his career and had been looking to ride in a National for many years, let him hunt his way round at his own pace.
 By second Canal he was three fences behind runaway leader Crisp and four out he was one of several baulked by loose horses.
 He was put to the fence a second time, popped over it and finished.
 Mill Door changed hands soon afterwards but ran in the following years National and was similarly behind when perhaps remembering events of the previous year he fell four out.

 1974 - PRINCESS CAMILLA (17th) - Martin Blackshaw (28-1)